Scalingo/documentation/_posts/platform/deployment/2000-01-01-one-click-deploy.md

 You can find everything about the `scalingo.json` file on our [API dedicated page](http://developers.scalingo.com/scalingo-json-schema/).

-## Update the application
+## Update the Application

 To update your application to the latest version of your code, you can use an archive.
-Github is giving you access to an archive with this URL.
+GitHub is giving you access to an archive with this URL:

 ```
 https://github.com/<Your account>/<Your project>/archive/refs/heads/master.tar.gz